macdougall/gcpstorage/README.md

 It's meant to be used as a migration or import script that's run periodically.

 Requirements:
+* GCP Account with a Service Account credentials

-GCloud Python Library
+* GCloud Python Library
-SheetSu Account (to access Google Sheets)
+* SheetSu Account (to access Google Sheets)
+* Temp folder

+Feel free to use...